PWhiddy/Nbody-Gravity/README.md

 # Setup
 Use build.bash to create the program.
 That's it!
 Executing "run" will immediately start simulating and rendering to the images folder until canceled or frame limit is reached.
 Note: This may consume significant storage space.

 Note: Some versions of clang on MacOS do not support openmp.
-You can build using another compiler or simply removing the -fopenmp option from build.sh (incurring a performance decrease of course)
+You can build using another compiler or simply by removing the -fopenmp option from build.sh (incurring a performance decrease of course)

 Initial conditions parameters can be modified in the Constants.h file, and are baked into the program so build must be run again after making changes.